Sierra Nevada Range, California

 Parrots Ferry Rd, east of Angles Camp, is a wide & fast favorite among motorcyclists as it heads on down the hill to New Melones Reservoir and back up to Columbia- a gold rush town that's been converted into a state park.
 Columbia SHP has become one of the best-preserved gold rush towns in the Foothills and is a delight to walk the streets.
 Perfect place for ice cream on a hot summer day.
 Yankee Hill Rd to Big Hill Rd to Middle Camp Rd outside of Columbia completes the connection back over to Hwy 108 at Sugar Pine and avoids all the residential traffic around the mountain communities of Twain Harte.

-It's worth noting that Parrots Ferry Rd is always the western leg in our loop when riding Highway 4 and Highway 108 together as a loop.
-Parrots Ferry keeps you off Highway 49 and above the traffic and above the heat of summer as dropping below the 3000-foot mark bumps the temperature an easy 10 degrees.
+It's worth noting that Parrots Ferry Rd is always the western leg in our loop when riding Highway 4 and Highway 108 together as a day ride.
+Utilizing Parrots Ferry enables you to avoid having to use Highway 49, stays above the traffic and keeps you above the heat of summer.
+Riders try to avoid dropping below the 3000-foot mark which bumps the temperature an easy 10 degrees.
 Dipping down into the heat of summer, 90-100 degree days are the norm below 2000 feet.
-That also means as you climb into the mountains out of Angels camp, you’ll welcome the change in temperature.
+That also means as you climb into the mountains out of Angels Camp, you’ll welcome the change in temperature.
 Bring the Cool Vest, and in spring-fall, bring the heated gear.
 While it may be warm here, it can be snowing over the summit on the right day.
 Worth mentioning with an elevation nearly to 9000 feet, Ebbetts Pass is always closed in winter, and generally opens up in late May.
+Note that elevation creates its own weather.

 At the Ironstone Vineyard Museum, you can check out the world's largest crystalline gold leaf weighing in at 44 pounds.
 This is the largest specimen of crystalline gold in the world, amazingly, it wasn't discovered in 1850, but in 1992 nearby in Jamestown.
 The Kautz specimen is unique in that it is not only the largest mass of gold specimen found in California since the turn of the century, but it is also the largest specimen of crystallized gold in existence today.
 Of equal importance, it is gold in the rarest form – crystallized.
 It is said to be priceless in value.
 The Kautz gold specimen at 44 lbs. is the largest single piece of gold mined in North America since the 1880s.
 One pound of gold runs about $18,000 x 44 = a rock worth $792,000.